 "The points that will be discussed will concern the shifting of the calendar and some minor details about the new technical regulations which have already been widely discussed.
 It is our intention to bring Formula 1 towards a stability that allows everyone to work calmly and without controversy".

-At a press conference, the Fisa president, Jean Marie Balestre, declared that total agreement had been reached between all the parties on all the major issues for the next four years, and it seems that agreement had also been reached on the financial and organisational regulations until the end of 1987.
-With the presentation of the draft calendar for the 1983 World Championship, still subject to possible changes, Fisa closes an important chapter for Formula 1.
-In practice the long and difficult war between the sporting authorities and the constructors ended by re-establishing some values that had been lost along the way.
+At a press conference, the FISA president, Jean Marie Balestre, declares that total agreement has been reached between all the parties on all the major issues for the next four years, and it seems that agreement has also been reached on the financial and organisational regulations until the end of 1987.
+With the presentation of the draft calendar for the 1983 World Championship, still subject to possible changes, FISA closes an important chapter for Formula 1.
+In practice the long and difficult war between the sporting authorities and the constructors ends by re-establishing some values that have been lost along the way.
 It is not necessarily the case that the new regulations are an absolute weapon to guarantee safety, but it is at least certain that from now on the problem will be constantly present and, if necessary, the necessary measures will be taken to further improve the cars.
-And it was important for the Federation to take the power back into its hands, but it will have to be handled with extreme prudence and decision.
-At the same time, the constructors obtained guarantees of a certain stability in the rules.
+And it is important for the Federation to take the power back into its hands, but it will have to be handled with extreme prudence and decision.
+At the same time, the constructors obtain guarantees of a certain stability in the rules.
 Positive also the balance of the drivers, who will drive less dangerous cars and will always be able to make their voice heard with the two seats having the right to vote in the Formula 1 commission.
-Saturday 27 November 1982 Enzo Ferrari, Johanna Villeneuve, Lieutenant-Colonel De Vincenti, who had raced with Villeneuve in 1981 in the air-car challenge, the mayor of Modena Mario Del Monte, and all the technical and sporting staff of Ferrari take part in the unveiling of a bust dedicated to Gilles Villeneuve at the Santa Caterina nursery school in the afternoon.
+Saturday 27 November 1982 Enzo Ferrari, Johanna Villeneuve, Lieutenant-Colonel De Vincenti, who has raced with Villeneuve in 1981 in the air-car challenge, the mayor of Modena Mario Del Monte, and all the technical and sporting staff of Ferrari take part in the unveiling of a bust dedicated to Gilles Villeneuve at the Santa Caterina nursery school in the afternoon.
 Representing the Formula 1 drivers is Bruno Giacomelli.
-At the moment of the unveiling of the bronze bust, the constructor can't hold back his emotion and walks away.
-The very touching ceremony also saw the naming of the classroom-gym after the Canadian driver.
-The meeting between Ferrari and Johanna Villeneuve was particularly moving.
+At the moment of the unveiling of the bronze bust, the constructor can not hold back his emotion and walks away.
+The very touching ceremony also sees the naming of the classroom-gym after the Canadian driver.
+The meeting between Ferrari and Johanna Villeneuve is particularly moving.

-Motor racing is in mourning for the sudden death of Anthony Colin Bruce Chapman, who died in his villa at Ketterinham Hall in the county of Norfolk in the early hours of Thursday the 16th of December 1982 at the age of 54, following a heart attack, according to a spokesman for Lotus, the company he founded.
-Chapman had started his car-building business twenty-seven years earlier, with twenty-five pounds he had borrowed from his future wife.
-The financial situation at Lotus had become very difficult recently following the bankruptcy of the American manufacturer De Lorean, with whom Colin Chapman had a close business relationship; apparently a contract for £12.000.000.
-At the beginning of December, Lotus had declared a loss of £109.000 for 1981 and £739.000 in 1980, but with great difficulty Chapman had managed to find a loan from London banks.
-However, American Express, the main financial backer of Lotus, of which Chapman was chairman, had in recent months refused to renew the economic contract for the touring car factory, which expires on 31 December.
-At the next annual shareholders' meeting, scheduled for the end of the year, Colin Chapman risked being deposed.
-The Lotus press release attributed the death to a heart attack, but there are those in England who are now suggesting that the real cause may be different, after the British police issued a statement in the course of the evening specifying that an autopsy may be necessary.
-The Lotus Company's shares, which had already fallen sharply recently, suffered further losses as a result.
-For Colin Chapman, difficult days were ahead, as on 30 December 1982, at the annual board meeting, Chapman would have to face the attack of the major shareholders, not very satisfied with his work.
-In particular, writes the Daily Telegraph, Chapman would have to explain why a large sum of money, reportedly nine million pounds, had been paid to Lotus by John De Lorean, the American car manufacturer currently awaiting trial in the US for cocaine trafficking.
+Motor racing is in mourning for the sudden death of Anthony Colin Bruce Chapman, who dies in his villa at Ketterinham Hall in the county of Norfolk in the early hours of Thursday the 16th of December 1982 at the age of 54, following a heart attack, according to a spokesman for Lotus, the company he founded.
+Chapman has started his car-building business twenty-seven years earlier, with twenty-five pounds he has borrowed from his future wife.
+The financial situation at Lotus has become very difficult recently following the bankruptcy of the American manufacturer De Lorean, with whom Colin Chapman has a close business relationship; apparently a contract for £12.000.000.
+At the beginning of December, Lotus has declared a loss of £109.000 for 1981 and £739.000 in 1980, but with great difficulty Chapman has managed to find a loan from London banks.
+However, American Express, the main financial backer of Lotus, of which Chapman is chairman, has in recent months refused to renew the economic contract for the touring car factory, which expires on 31 December.
+At the next annual shareholders' meeting, scheduled for the end of the year, Colin Chapman risks being deposed.
+The Lotus press release attributes the death to a heart attack, but there are those in England who are now suggesting that the real cause may be different, after the British police issues a statement in the course of the evening specifying that an autopsy may be necessary.
+The Lotus Company's shares, which has already fallen sharply recently, suffered further losses as a result.
+For Colin Chapman, difficult days are ahead, as on 30 December 1982, at the annual board meeting, Chapman would have to face the attack of the major shareholders, not very satisfied with his work.
+In particular, writes the Daily Telegraph, Chapman would have to explain why a large sum of money, reportedly nine million pounds, have been paid to Lotus by John De Lorean, the American car manufacturer currently awaiting trial in the US for cocaine trafficking.

-The London press also reports that shareholders were planning to downsize Chapman's role at Lotus.
-He would have had control of the design office, but would no longer have been able to deal with and manage the financial sector of the car manufacturer.
+The London press also reports that shareholders are planning to downsize Chapman's role at Lotus.
+He will have had control of the design office, but will no longer have been able to deal with and manage the financial sector of the car manufacturer.
 However, allegations of suicide will be dispelled by the results of the autopsy, which will rule out suicide.
-Meantime, in order to marginalize the haemorrhage of share losses, Fred Bushell, previously vice-president of the group and, before that, director of finance and secretary, was appointed as new Lotus president, while he was replaced by Peter Warr in the role of technical-sport director of Lotus.
-His black cap had flown in the air for the last time on the sultry afternoon of 15th August at Zeltweg in Austria, when Elio De Angelis in the number 11 Lotus beat Keke Rosberg at the wheel of the Williams in a sprint over the finishing line: it was the traditional gesture with which Colin Chapman celebrated his victories.
-On those occasions the English constructor lost the typical compassion of his people and ran happily towards his drivers as a father goes to meet his children after overcoming a difficult moment.
-The eyes shone in that always pale face, which the thin, well-groomed moustache and the prematurely silver hair made look like that of the actor David Niven.
-Chapman was one of the legends of Formula One.
-A brilliant designer, a sensitive constructor, a talent scout, with charisma and a strong-willed temperament, he had managed to establish himself through results, coming from nothing.
+Meantime, in order to marginalize the haemorrhage of share losses, Fred Bushell, previously vice-president of the group and, before that, director of finance and secretary, is appointed as new Lotus president, while he is replaced by Peter Warr in the role of technical-sport director of Lotus.
+His black cap has flown in the air for the last time on the sultry afternoon of 15th August at Zeltweg in Austria, when Elio De Angelis in the number 11 Lotus beat Keke Rosberg at the wheel of the Williams in a sprint over the finishing line: it is the traditional gesture with which Colin Chapman celebrates his victories.
+On those occasions the English constructor looses the typical compassion of his people and runs happily towards his drivers as a father goes to meet his children after overcoming a difficult moment.
+The eyes shine in that always pale face, which the thin, well-groomed moustache and the prematurely silver hair make look like that of the actor David Niven.
+Chapman is one of the legends of Formula One.
+A brilliant designer, a sensitive constructor, a talent scout, with charisma and a strong-willed temperament, he has managed to establish himself through results, coming from nothing.

-His prestige was second only to that of Enzo Ferrari, but he had even more to offer than the manufacturer from Modena.
-If Ferrari is - as he defines himself - an agitator of men and ideas, the Englishman was also one of the greatest living technicians in motorsport: he personally designed and developed innovations.
-Anthony Colin Bruce Chapman could therefore be said to have been the inventor of modern Formula One.
-In 1962, his Lotus 25 revolutionised all previous concepts: for the first time, the British manufacturer combined a rear-engined car with a studded sheet metal monocoque with built-in fuel tanks and internally sprung front suspension.
-The driver was no longer seated, but semi-recumbent; a car tailor-made for the great Jim Clark, a combination that was soon a winner, with impressive superiority.
-On the human side, however, Chapman was a tough, cocky man.
-The relationship between Chapman and his drivers was often one of love-hate: the drivers appreciated him as a designer, but did not always approve of his behaviour.
-Lately, his popularity had been waning, and perhaps his interest in cars had also waned.
-But De Angelis' victory in Austria had relaunched him, and at the very end of the season he had signed a contract with Renault to use the French company's turbocharged engines, and had decided to leave Goodyear for Pirelli tyres.
-He seemed to have a new enthusiasm.
+His prestige is second only to that of Enzo Ferrari, but he has even more to offer than the manufacturer from Modena.
+If Ferrari is - as he defines himself - an agitator of men and ideas, the Englishman is also one of the greatest living technicians in motorsport: he personally designed and developed innovations.
+Anthony Colin Bruce Chapman can therefore be said to have been the inventor of modern Formula One.
+In 1962, his Lotus 25 revolutionises all previous concepts: for the first time, the British manufacturer combine a rear-engined car with a studded sheet metal monocoque with built-in fuel tanks and internally springs front suspension.
+The driver is no longer seated, but semi- recumbent; a car tailor-made for the great Jim Clark, a combination that is soon a winner, with impressive superiority.
+On the human side, however, Chapman is a tough, cocky man.
+The relationship between Chapman and his drivers is often one of love-hate: the drivers appreciate him as a designer, but do not always approve of his behaviour.
+Lately, his popularity has been waning, and perhaps his interest in cars has also waned.
+But De Angelis' victory in Austria has relaunched him, and at the very end of the season he has signed a contract with Renault to use the French company's turbocharged engines, and has decided to leave Goodyear for Pirelli tyres.
+He seems to have a new enthusiasm.
 Now, however, everyone is asking: what will happen to his creation, Lotus?
-And moving from one myth to another, how did 1982 go for Ferrari?
-On the 27th of December 1982, Enzo Ferrari drew up a concise and effective balance sheet, with painful sentences for the tragedies suffered by the Scuderia in Formula 1, but also a lot of love for sport and for the car, synonymous with freedom.
+And moving from one myth to another, how does 1982 go for Ferrari?
+On the 27th of December 1982, Enzo Ferrari draws up a concise and effective balance sheet, with painful sentences for the tragedies suffered by the Scuderia in Formula 1, but also a lot of love for sport and for the car, synonymous with freedom.

 "December is a month of balance sheets and final accounts, of satisfaction and regret.
 Usually the annual conclusions should reflect the forecasts of the work plan and the programme of interventions formulated at the start of the sporting season and instead, never as in this 1982, have I found myself having to deal with sudden, unthinkable, repeated situations that are cruelly human and sportingly dramatic.
 It takes a lot of strength not to divorce oneself from one's ideal and to find, even in adversity, the constructive synthesis of the work done".